CONTENTS

 5. Can other information besides the product code itself be included in the barcode?

-A: Traditional price, inventory, order, or invoice information cannot be included, but Netvisor also supports QR codes, so it is possible to include practically any characters in the product barcode, allowing additional information to be checked with a barcode reader.
+A: Traditional price, stock, order or invoice information cannot be included in the barcode.
+However, Netvisor supports QR codes, so it is possible to include practically any characters in the product barcode.
+Additional information can be checked with a barcode reader.

 6. I need to group and report products more extensively than just with product group processing.
 Is this possible?